paulross/pymemtrace/docs/source/memory_leaks/tools.rst

 DTrace
 """""""""""""""""""

-Mac OS X is DTrace aware, this needs a special build of Python, here is an `introduction <https://github.com/paulross/dtrace-py>`_ that takes you through building and using a DTrace aware version of Python on Mac OS X.
+macOS is DTrace aware, this needs a special build of Python, here is an `introduction <https://github.com/paulross/dtrace-py>`_ that takes you through building and using a DTrace aware version of Python on macOS.

 Some examples of using DTrace with ``pymemtrace``: :ref:`examples-dtrace`.